 2. Ask customers at the right time

-In setting up your referral program campaign, it’s also important to consider when to ask your customers.
+In setting up your referral program campaign, it’s also important to consider when to ask your customers for referrals.
 You want to approach them at the right time – once they’ve had a good experience and are invested in your company.
 It’s a great way to entice loyal customers and to encourage their praise.
 Once they are engaged with your brand, this is your moment!
 It’s time to step in and say, “We appreciate you as a customer, and we would be happy to help your family and friends.”
 Then, introduce the referral marketing program.